Panel Sessions - 2024 GMD Conference

 • Katharina Natter - Leiden University, ‘Teaching Immigration in European Schools’ (TIES) project

-• Prof. Matthijs van Dijk - Reframing Studio, TU Delft
+• Matthijs van Dijk - Reframing Studio, TU Delft

 • Ariele Empirio - Strategic social designer